-The car was a 2003 Ford Explorer.
-Vehicle identification number (VIN): 1FMDU75W33_.
 Check transmission indicator on in information center and overdive light on.
 Grinding noise from under vehicle.
-The failure date was Tuesday, March 19, 2013.

 See all problems of the 2003 Ford Explorer.

-The reporting person's vehicle is a 2001 Ford Explorer.
+The contact owns a 2001 Ford Explorer.
 While driving approximately 45 mph, the transmission failed to respond with an unusual whining noise.
 The vehicle was coasted to the side of the road and the engine was turned off.
 Upon restarting, the vehicle resumed normally.
 The failure recurred on a separate occasion.
 The vehicle had not been diagnosed or repaired.
 The manufacturer was notified of the problem.
 The failure mileage was unavailable.
-It was 11/02/12 when this transmission noise issue happened.

 See all problems of the 2001 Ford Explorer.

-The car involved was a 2000 Ford Explorer.
 While backing up into my driveway, the transmission made a load noise.
 The vehicle stopped moving.
 The vehicle can not go into reverse.
 I barely got the vehicle in the driveway moving it forward when another load noise occurred and the vehicle stopped moving.
 Some owners have reported that the reverse band in the transmission fails causing this condition.
 Through reading on your own website, there are other 2000 Ford Explorer owners (exploder as Ford mechanics call them!!!!) with the same issue.
 This is the second time the vehicle will need the transmission replaced.
 The first time, it was covered under warranty.
-It was Monday, January 30, 2012 when this transmission noise issue happened.

 See all problems of the 2000 Ford Explorer.

-VIN of the vehicle was 1FMEU63E26_.
 2006 Ford Explorer with 69,000 miles.
 Transmission failure.
 Makes a loud noise as engine is working but transmission isn't working properly.
 Have been told to either sell it or try to put in a new transmission.
 Also, control box on dash panel went out at 30,000 miles. $700 to repair.
 Transmission could be upwards of $4,000 to repair.
-This issue happened on May 31, 2011.

 See all problems of the 2006 Ford Explorer.